 Aerators

-Today, however, they are precision products used to shape the stream of water, limit water volume to the lower flows required by federal and state water conservation laws, and in faucets with pull-out sprays, to prevent back-flow that could contaminate household drinking water.
+Today's faucet aerators are precision devices used to shape the stream of water, limit water volume to the lower flows required by federal and state water conservation laws, and, for faucets with pull-out sprays, prevent back-flow that could contaminate household drinking water.

-It is important that these be the best available, and with Neoperl and Amfag, Graff has two of the best.
+It is important that these be the best available, and with Neoperl and Amfag, Graff has two of the best, and, interestingly enough, the very same companies that supply aerators to our other Best Value company in this category,

 Graff Faucet Design